Class 7 Trucks Market Size & Share 2026-2035

 Class 7 Trucks Market Trends

-The adoption of electric and hybrid class 7 trucks is growing because the fleet operators are trying to have lower emissions, lower fuel expenses, and meet the stringent regulations.
+The adoption of electric and hybrid Class 7 trucks is growing because the fleet operators are trying to have lower emissions, lower fuel expenses, and meet the stringent regulations.
 The electrification of medium-duty trucks is becoming feasible in urban and regional operations due to the improvements in battery range, charging infrastructure, and vehicle performance.

 For instance, in April 2025, Accelera by Cummins and Isuzu Motors stated that it had developed a battery-electric powertrain, to be installed in the F-Series of the North American medium-duty trucks (Class 6 and Class 7) of Isuzu, to be produced in 2027 to enable zero-emission fleet use.